On the volume of a unit vector field in 3 dimensions via calibrations: Abstract

 \section{Abstract}

-We give a new simple proof of the well-known result that the minimal volume vector fields on $\Sphere^3$ are the Hopf vector fields.
-This proof is found again via the theory of calibrations, but it is intrinsically different from the classical one and, from a point of view, more natural.
-In the meanwhile we encounter some old and new remarks on the geodesic flow vector field of space forms.
-In the search for a solution of the same minimal volume vector field question in hyperbolic geometry, which depends much on its homology class and the domain, we do find a particular noteworthy solution.
+We give a new proof of the well-known result that the minimal volume vector fields on $\Sphere^3(r)$ are the Hopf vector fields.
+Such proof relies again on calibration theory, arising here from a systematic point of view given by a natural source of differential forms.
+Our results serve in particular for all $r$.

-We also find a class of degree 3-calibrations on $T^1M$, for every oriented 3-manifold $M$, arising from the \textit{usual} fundamental differential system of Riemannian geometry.
+A classification of relevant calibrations on $T^1M$ for every oriented 3-manifold $M$ of constant sectional curvature is given, continuing the study of the \textit{usual} fundamental differential system of Riemannian geometry.
+Showing applications of this differential system is also one of the purposes of this article.

+We deduce new properties of the geodesic flow vector field of space forms, which interacts with the solutions of the minimal volume problem both in elliptic and hyperbolic geometry, in any dimension.
+The solution -- unknown -- for the hyperbolic case in 3-dimensions being most dependent on the homology class of the domain and boundary values of the vector fields.
+This is illustrated with a noteworthy example which ironically works just for curvature $-1$.